programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-1.md

 You could deploy your site using the instructions on GitHub or Vercel.
 You can investigate the [three.js manual](https://threejs.org/docs/index.html#manual/en/introduction/How-to-create-VR-content) for making the site viewable in virtual reality (VR).

-However, as noted previously there are other simpler tools, such as SketchFab, for presenting models, and three.js is the most useful when you want to make the models interactive.
-To make the model interactive try part 2 of the lesson.
+However, as noted previously, there are other simpler tools, such as SketchFab, for presenting models, and three.js is the most useful when you want to make the models interactive.
+To make the model interactive, try part 2 of the lesson.

 ## References